ansible/ansible/docs/docsite/rst/windows_usage.rst

       retries: 12
       delay: 10

 ..
-Note:: The modules used in the above example were updated/added in Anisble
+Note:: The modules used in the above example were updated/added in Ansible
-    2.5.
-While older versions can do this, this example will not work.
+    version 2.5.

 Path Formatting for Windows
 ```````````````````````````
-Windows is unlike a traditional POSIX operating system in many ways but one of
+Windows differs from a traditional POSIX operating system in many ways.
+One of
 the major changes is the shift from ``/`` as the path separator to ``\``.
 This
-can cause major issues with how playbooks are written as ``\`` can be seen as
+can cause major issues with how playbooks are written, since ``\`` is often used
-an escape character in certain situations.
+as an escape character on POSIX systems.

-There are two ways of writting tasks in Ansible and each way have their own
-recommended way of dealing with path separators for Windows.
+Ansible allows two different styles of syntax; each deals with path separators for Windows differently:

 YAML Style
 ----------
-When using the YAML syntac for tasks, the rules are well-defined by the YAML
+When using the YAML syntax for tasks, the rules are well-defined by the YAML
 standard:

 * When using normal string (without quotes), YAML will not consider the
-  backslash an escape character
+  backslash an escape character.

 * When using single quotes ``'``, YAML will not consider the backslash an
-  escape character
+  escape character.

 * When using double quotes ``"``, the backslash is considered an escape
-  character and need to escaped with another backslash
+  character and needs to escaped with another backslash.

 ..
-Note:: It is recommended to only quote strings when it is absolutely
+Note:: You should only quote strings when it is absolutely
-    necessary or required by YAML and if quotes are required, use single quotes
+    necessary or required by YAML, and then use single quotes.

 The YAML specification considers the following `escape sequences <http://www.yaml.org/spec/current.html#id2517668>`_: